Zimmermann perfect into 7th, Tigers top Blue Jays 2-0 in 10

 Zimmermann pitched a no-hitter against Miami on Sept.
 28, 2014, the first in Nationals history.
 Outfielder Steven Souza Jr. made a dramatic, diving catch for the final out, retiring Christian Yelich.
 Souza, who had just entered the game as a defensive replacement, used his bare hand to squeeze the ball in his mitt as he fell.

-Feller threw his opening day no-hitter against the Chicago White Sox on April 16, 1940.
+Feller threw his opening day no-hitter against the Chicago White Sox on the same day Grove took a run at that perfect game: April 16, 1940.
 The Indians won 1-0.

 TRAINER’S ROOM